priyanshukumar397/icecream-project/README.md

 ## License

-OpenVision is released under the MIT License, allowing for open collaboration and innovation.
+All projects under Open Vision Engineering are released under the MIT License, allowing for open collaboration and innovation.